eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 This channel can emit the event payloads `PRESSED`, `RELEASED` and `DOUBLE_PRESSED`.

-If no `<event>` tag is speficied, the channel can be triggered, but has no event payload.
+If no `<event>` tag is specified, the channel can be triggered, but has no event payload.
 If an empty `<event>` tag is specified, the channel can trigger any event payload.

 There exist systemwide trigger channels that are available by default: